PPindel/blackjack-game/README.md

 ### Defect Tracking
 - Fix bug - new game button text overflow with button borders - detected and fixed on 28.11.2022
-- Fix bug when 1st Ace for computer was counted as 11 when it's value was 1 - detected and fixed on 29.11.2022
+- Fix bug when 1st Ace for the computer was counted as 11 when its value was 1 - detected and fixed on 29.11.2022
-- Fix bug when Ace value was changed to 1 until page refresh after receive 2 Aces in starting hand - detected on 29.11.2022 / fixed on 02.12.2022
+- Fix bug when Ace value was changed to 1 until page refresh after receiving 2 Aces in starting hand - detected on 29.11.2022 / fixed on 02.12.2022

 ### Defects of Note
-The most frustrating bug to find and remove was situation when computer was losing game and didn't take another card (when he clearly could take one more to win).
+The most frustrating bug to find and remove was the situation when the computer was losing the game and didn't take another card (when he clearly could take one more to win).
-Also implementing variable value of Ace (1 or 11) was a nightmare at the beggining and caused a lot of defects.
+Also implementing the variable value of Ace (1 or 11) was a nightmare at the beginning and caused a lot of defects.

 ## Outstanding Defects
-No outstanding bugs known.
+No outstanding bugs are known.

 ## Accessibility
 Mobile version: